 - Whether any of the information is likely to be disclosed outside Australia;

 - Obtaining access to Personal Information we hold; and

 - Making a privacy complaint.

-The Centre for Invasive Species Solutions uses the personal information it collects for a range of purposes connected with our functions, including to:
+CISS uses the Personal Information it collects for a range of purposes connected with CISS, including to:

 - Provide information (such as publications, promotional resources, subscriptions, training materials and products) to research organisations, research professionals, research students and others;

-- Monitor participation in, and use of, Centre for Invasive Species Solutions educational materials and products by research professionals, research students and educational institutions;
+- Monitor participation in, and use of, CISS educational materials and products by research professionals, research students and educational institutions;

 - Promote and organise educational and training activities, including events and conferences; and